- 0-60 mph in 3.9 seconds

 Below the center stack at the head of the console is a wireless charging pad, then the inconvenient gear stick that requires two snicks to get from reverse to drive, then the armrest.
 Two cupholders stacked in the center armrest on the passenger side inconvenience only the passenger, as the driver can still leave her half of the armrest down while the cupholders are full.

 Behind the seats is a storage space with a retaining net for sunhats or tablets or pocketbooks, and between them is a pass-through to the trunk for a set of golf club drivers or skis.
-The 9.9 cubic feet of trunk space with the top up or down is an improvement of 50 percent over the last Z4 and the same as the Supra coupe.
+The 9.9 cubic feet of trunk space with the top up or down is the same as the Supra coupe.
 Neat trick.
 Two golf bags would fit.

 2020 BMW Z4